KimCodeBase/QA-Portfolio/STLC/requierments.md

 Check-out process: billing and sending information in a form, choose payment method.
 Calculation of costs (calculate total price)<br>
 <h2>New features</h2>
 1. Product Rating System
-Vague Requirement: Users should be able to rate products with a 5-star system and have the option to add written feedback.
+<p>Vague Requirement: </p>Users should be able to rate products with a 5-star system and have the option to add written feedback.<br>
-Questions:
+<h2>Questions:</h2>
-Should users be able to edit or delete their ratings and feedback?
+Should users be able to edit or delete their ratings and feedback?<br>
-Should there be any restrictions on who can rate a product (e.g., only users who purchased the product)?
+Should there be any restrictions on who can rate a product (e.g., only users who purchased the product)?<br>
-How should the ratings and feedback be displayed on the product page?
+How should the ratings and feedback be displayed on the product page?<br>
-Are there any moderation requirements for the written feedback?
+Are there any moderation requirements for the written feedback?<br>
-Detailed Requirement: Users can rate products using a 5-star system and add written feedback up to 500 characters.
+<h2>Detailed Requirement:</h2> Users can rate products using a 5-star system and add written feedback up to 500 characters.
 Only users who have purchased the product can leave a rating and feedback.
 Users can edit or delete their ratings and feedback.
 Ratings and feedback will be displayed under the product description with the most recent at the top.
 Feedback will eventually be moderated for inappropriate content using an automated filtering system and manual review, but this is not part of the story now.
 2. Age Verification for Alcoholic Products
 Vague Requirement: Alcoholic products require age verification.
 A modal should appear when navigating to the alcoholic products category asking if the user is 18+.
 Users must input their age before accessing the alcoholic products.
 Questions: